Polynomials with core entropy zero: The main molecule

 \end{defn}

-\begin{rmk}[Density of hyperbolicity] We remark that one can naturally replace \shcs in the definition of the main molecule by hyperbolic components, and asks whether the resulting closure gives the same set as $\Mol_d$ as in our definition (see Question \ref{quest:DenseHyp}).
+\begin{rmk} We remark that one can naturally replace \shcs in the definition of the main molecule by hyperbolic components and ask whether the closure is still the same as $\Mol_d$ (see Question \ref{quest:DenseHyp}).

 For quadratic polynomials, this is true as $\Mol_2$ contains no non-hyperbolic \pcf polynomial, so any \shc $\mathcal{H} \subseteq \Mol_d$ is in fact a hyperbolic component.
 We do not know the answer in higher degrees (see \S \ref{subsec:eg} for a discussion on some subtleties in higher degrees).